PrashantKuntala/restNode/README.md

 - Adding samples using the `POST` request need to be in this format

+> All image urls are prefixed by hostname and port number, based on where the API is setup.
+Make sure while sending `POST` requests for new samples the image urls doesn't start with `/`
+>
-> By default the samples are not public, use `PATCH` to make them public after review
+> By default the samples are not public, use `PATCH` to make them public after review.

 ```
 {